If only certain buffers could be so grossly incandescent.

 -

-solaire-mode will disable itself if the active theme doesn't support it, but
+For the sake of performance, solaire-mode will disable itself if the active

-:background.
-My recommendation is that it is be slightly darker or lighter
+solaire-default-face's :background.
+My recommendation is that it be

 For example doom-one (seen in the screenshot above) prefers